2003cy/Balmer-Decrement-CLEAR/README.md

 3. pf calculation (ongoing)
 4. radial profile of surface brightness & balmer decrement

+### progress on psf check

+what to expect from psfs: the hbeta psf should be slightly smaller than halpha psf

+A sanity check: fit gaussian to each psfs and compare the FWHM; also can compute the growth curve

 What can be done in the future: